apache/nuttx/Documentation/platforms/risc-v/k230/boards/canmv230/index.rst

 CanMV K230
 =============

-The `Kendryte K230 <https://www.canaan.io/product/k230>`_ SoC contains two indepedent T-Head C908 based RV64GC CPU cores.
-The CPU1 even has RVV1.0 vector extension and operates at higher speed.
-The SoC contains accelerators for depth image processing, audio processing and neural network inferencing etc.

 The `CanMV K230 <https://developer.canaan-creative.com/k230/dev/zh/CanMV_K230_%E6%95%99%E7%A8%8B.html>`_ is a raspberry-pi sized single board computer with 512MB DRAM and a microSD card slot for booting.
 It comes with serial console, Ethernet, HDMI and USB/OTG ports.
 Unfortuunately it doesn't support JTAG alike debugging interfaces.

 The `K230 SDK <https://github.com/kendryte/k230_sdk>`_ contains source code, libraries and user guides for booting up an AMP enviroment with Linux on CPU0 and RT-Thread on CPU1.

 K230 boots from CPU0 and loads U-Boot into DRAM first, then U-Boot kicks off OpenSBI wrapped Linux/RTT OS images on respective CPU cores accordingly.

-The K230 U-Boot runs in machine mode, thus it can run flat or kernel NuttX builds.
-The kernel build shall run with or without SBI layer.
+The K230 U-Boot runs in machine mode, thus it supports flat, protected or kernel `build modes <https://nuttx.apache.org/docs/latest/implementation/processes_vs_tasks.html>`_.
+The kernel build mode further allows use of OpenSBI or not.

 Preparations
 ============